how important is correct form for pushups?

 The pushup can be a great exercise for developing the chest, triceps and shoulders.
 You’ll get much more out of it in a shorter period of time if you trade in chasing reps for some intensity.
 I saw a humbling drop from about 100 reps of pushups to 40 just by implementing the changes I showed you here, but I’ve become a lot stronger for it!

-- There is one big mistake that most people make with the pushup that is seriously limiting their gains in this exercise.
+- There is one big mistake that most people make with correct form of the pushup that is seriously limiting their gains in this exercise.

-- Most people like to talk about and pay attention to how many pushups they can do, but it’s not the number of reps but the quality of the reps that determine whether you get benefit from this exercise.
+- Most people like to talk about and pay attention to how many basic pushups they can do, but it’s not the number of reps but the quality of the reps that determine whether you get benefit from this powerful body weight exercise.

 - There are many other exercises that this principle applies to including the pullup and the squat.